 -

 Secure Your Mirror System: Just as you would secure your primary system, it is crucial to secure your mirror system.
-Implement security measures such as access controls, encryption, and intrusion detection to protect your data and systems from unauthorized access.
-Ensure that your mirror system is located in a secure environment and that only authorized personnel have access to it.
+Implement security measures such as access controls, encryption, and intrusion detection to protect your data and systems from unauthorized access. confirm that your mirror system is located in a secure environment and that only authorized personnel have access to it.
 Regular security audits and vulnerability assessments can help you identify and address any security weaknesses.

 -